 Nonprofits generally operate on slim margins, and there’s no one-size-fits-all solution for finding the cash to fund inflation-era compensation increases.

 Minor Sinclair, the Executive Director of the nonprofit think tank The Center for Progressive Reform (CPR), penned an article for the Chronicle of Philanthropy sharing how his organization strategically set out to address salary erosion.
-After recognizing that employees were struggling financially and leaving CPR for institutions with higher salaries, the organization formulated a multi-tier plan to bulk-up employee compensation and help staff mitigate the financial harms of inflation.
+After recognizing that employees were struggling financially and leaving CPR for institutions with higher salaries, the organization formulated a multi-tier plan to bulk-up employee compensation and help staff offset the financial harms of inflation.

 To do so, the board established a “contingency fund” to augment salaries in order to help mitigate the impact of inflation.
 Staff members received a $1,000 payment from the fund in spring 2022, which CPR plans to renew in the fall.
 Additionally, CPR upgraded employees’ benefits packages, including providing a “modest allowance” to help cover utility and internet costs for people working from home.
 Employees also received an extra week of vacation to be taken at the end of the year, and short and long-term disability-pay plans were made available to staff.